equinor/omnia-tutorial/exercises/consume/readme.rst

 Prerequisites
 -------------

+* If you have not completed the API module then you can connect to an already prepared API for this part, as mentioned in the below samples.
+If you have your own API then just substitute this.
-You can select which of the options you want to try so only need the tools for those parts.
+* You can select which of the options you want to try so only need the tools for those parts.
 More details follow in the different sections.

 Using Microsoft Excel
 ---------------------